 7. Don’t expect candies for it

 Question your privilege.
 Take up less space.
-Challenge your biases and prejudices even it is just starts by reading books and watching a movie on the subject.
+Challenge your biases and prejudices – even by doing the seemingly smaller things like reading books or watching a movie on the subject.
 Take a look at the kind of content you consume online.
 Pay attention to women authors and LGBTQ artists.
 You can’t turn into a feminist overnight and no one is expecting you to.
 We are all unlearning our biases here.
 But at least try.
 Do the work, refuse to participate in a culture that benefits from oppressing and hurting women, and don’t expect a cookie for it.
-Because lets face it, its the least you can do.
+Because let’s face it, it’s the least you can do.